-Appendix 3: Approved control cards and registering devices
+Appendix 3: Approved registering devices

 - C1.
-The only automatically approved control registering system is the traditional pin punch and control card system. - C2.
-The control card shall satisfy the following specifications: - it shall be made of resistant material and not exceed 7 x 16 cm in size, - each punch box shall have a minimum side length of 18 mm, - one box shall be clearly marked as reserve box, - the size of figures in punch boxes shall be at least 12 x 8 mm. - C3.
-With respect to the electronic system, a backup unit must be present at each transmitter either a second electronic unit or a pin punch.
+The only automatically approved control registering system is the SportIdent system. - C2.
+A backup unit must be present at each transmitter either a second electronic unit or a pin punch.
 It is the competitor's responsibility to ensure that the electronic chip is held in the electronic registering device until the feedback signal has been received.
-If, and only if, no feedback signal is received, is the competitor to use the backup unit. - C4.
+If, and only if, no feedback signal is received, the competitor must use the backup unit. - C3.
 When using the pin punch backup, the competitor can punch either his/her map or start number bib.
-He/she is still responsible for the correct mark which must be clearly identifiable at the finish. - C5.
+He/she is still responsible for the correct mark which must be clearly identifiable at the finish. - C4.
 The use of any other registering system requires prior approval of the ARDF WG.